Gary Numan: Personal life

 From early in his career Numan was very close to his family.
 His father Tony was his manager for many years, his musician brother John became a member of his backing band and his mother Beryl was also frequently involved doing various things behind the scenes, such as running Numan's fan club and managing the reception at his Rock City studio.

 In 1997, Numan married Gemma O'Neill, a member of his fan club from Sidcup, south-east London.
 They have three daughters.
-One daughter, at the age of 11, contributed vocals to Numan's 2017 song "My Name Is Ruin" and appeared in its music video.
+One daughter, at the age of 11, wrote a piano part and main melody for a Numan track and contributed vocals to Numan's 2017 song "My Name Is Ruin" and appeared in its music video.
 Numan and his family lived in Essex, then Heathfield and Waldron in East Sussex, and in October 2012 moved to Santa Monica, California, US.

 At age 15, after a series of outbursts in which he would "smash things up, scream and shout, get in people's faces and break stuff", Numan was prescribed antidepressants and anxiolytics.
 In the 1990s, his wife suggested he had Asperger syndrome; after reading about the syndrome and taking a series of online tests, he agreed.
 It was discussed when he was younger, though he was not confident in the diagnostic criteria of the time.
 Conversely, he said in an April 2018 interview with The Guardian that he had been diagnosed with Asperger syndrome at the age of 14.
 In a 2001 interview, he said, "Polite conversation has never been one of my strong points.
 Just recently I actually found out that I'd got a mild form of Asperger's syndrome which basically means I have trouble interacting with people.
 For years, I couldn't understand why people thought I was arrogant, but now it all makes more sense."

 Numan published his autobiography, Praying to the Aliens, in 1997 (updated in 1998), in collaboration with Steve Malins, who also wrote the liner notes for most of the CD reissues of Numan's albums in the late 1990s, as well as executive producing the Hybrid album in 2003.
 An updated autobiography, (R)evolution: The Autobiography, was published on 22 October 2020 and brings his career up to date from the earlier Praying to the Aliens.